Walter4B/Habit-Tracker/README.md

 # Habit-Tracker

-Console application for keeping track of pushaps done every day
+First console application in a series for learining .net Application is ment for keeping track of pushaps done every day

 ## Requirements:
+ - [x] Application has to be written in one cs file.
  - [x] This is an application where you’ll register one habit.
  - [x] This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)
  - [x] The application should store and retrieve data from a real database